How to Create a Responsive Document Viewer That Works on Every Device

 print(f"Exception while calling ViewApi: {e}")

-Step 5: Create a Simple Viewer Application
+Step 5: Building a Complete Responsive Document Viewer

 <!DOCTYPE html>